Updated February 20, 2023 (originally posted October 2, 2020)

 Pyrethroid, from the chrysanthemum flower, kills mosquitoes and other insects by paralyzing them when they touch or eat it.
 It is highly toxic to bees, as well as other pollinators, and dragonflies.

 Dragonflies are not pollinators – but they EAT mosquitoes.

 Pyrethroid is the insecticide used in this particular incident (though Cass County ND Vector control says this is the least toxic choice available.)

-Hence – my new focus is raising awareness of pollinator importance and decline, and particularly the monarch butterfly.
+Hence – One of my focuses is raising awareness of pollinator importance and decline, and particularly the monarch butterfly.
 (Hey, I am an artist, not a scientist.)
 Working title – THE POLLINATOR PROJECT.

-I will be using butterfly and dragonfly wings, and any other insect I deem worthy, in my encaustic works.
+I use butterfly and dragonfly wings (naturally deceased and sustainably harvested), and any other insect I deem worthy, in my encaustic works.
 The medium is encaustic – molten wax, in combination with other natural and painted elements.
 Periodically I will post my art and tidbits relating to pollinator protections or endangerment, and add the images to the Pollinator Project page in my portfolio.

 What can you do?
 Become aware.
 Do some research.
 Start in your own yard – what can you do to attract pollinators, and how can you prevent their demise?
 Ask what insecticides your community uses on mosquitos, and what do they do to encourage pollinators?
 Ask your landscaper if they offer Pollinator Habitat gardening.
 Share these ideas with me, and your friends and neighbors.
 Here is a website to get you started: https://www.pollinator.org/

 Leave a Reply